art-glazunov/Sentiment-analysis-project/README.md

 # Santiment_analysis_project
+by Artem Glazunov

- Educational project on creating SA models for reviews
+Educational project on creating SA models for reviews You can find the whole branch of creation, final model and simple demo on Flask, as well as screenchots.